oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 When an OAuth client can only interact with one authorization server, a mix-up defense is not required.
 In scenarios where an OAuth client interacts with two or more authorization servers, however, clients MUST prevent mix-up attacks.
 In order to prevent mix-up attacks, clients MUST only process redirect responses of the issuer they sent the respective request to and from the same user agent this authorization request was initiated with.

-See {{mixupcountermeasures}} for a detailed description of two different defenses against mix-up attacks.
+See {{mix-up}} for a detailed description of two different defenses against mix-up attacks.

 ### Invalid Endpoint